Coronavirus digest: Trump denounces Europe's 'draconian' new lockdowns | DW | 01.11.2020

 Read more: Opinion: Pandemic shutdowns will affect economy

-These include Porto and capital Lisbon, that have registered over 240 new infections per 100,000 people within two weeks.
+These include Porto and capital Lisbon, which have registered over 240 new infections per 100,000 people within two weeks.
 Schools will continue to remain open while outdoor markets and events are banned.

 Following 14,777 new infections in Germany, according to statistics released Sunday by the Robert Koch Institute, the German health agency for disease prevention and monitoring, the country's partial lockdown is set to start on Monday.